• Skip to primary navigation

 The remaining cooking steps are really straightforward.
 You simply need to simmer the stuffed melon until it is very tender, about 30-40 minutes.

-Here is my last tip to make the soup less bitter: simmer the gourd in plain water (just enough to barely cover it).
+Here is my last optional tip to make the soup less bitter: simmer the stuffed gourd in plain water (just enough to barely cover it).
 Discard some of the cooking liquid and replace it with stock at the end of the cooking process.
 Feel free to replace most of the cooking liquid if you have a low tolerance for the veggie’s bitterness.

 cooking stuffed bitter melon on the stove